 Lines - Start in the underarm area and move your fingers downward little by little until they are below the breast.
 Then, move your fingers slightly toward the middle and slowly move back up.
 Go up and down until you cover the whole area.

 Wedges - Starting at the outer edge of the breast, move your fingers toward the nipple and back to the edge.
 Check your whole breast, covering one small wedge-shaped section at a time.
-Be sure to check the underarm area and the upper chest.
-After you have completely examined your right breast, examine your left breast using the same method, and your right hand with a pillow under your left shoulder.
+Be sure to check the underarm area and the upper chest when doing a breast exam.
+After you have completed a breast self-examination of your right breast, examine your left breast using the same method, and your right hand with a pillow under your left shoulder.
 You may want to examine your breasts or do an extra exam while showering.
 It's easy to slide soapy hands over your skin and feel anything unusual.

-What should I look for when I examine my breasts?
+What should I look for when doing a breast self-examination?

 Many breasts feel naturally lumpy.
 This is no cause for alarm.
 Pay attention to anything that seems new or unusual - new lumps, puckering, dimpling, a thickening or hardening under the skin, a retraction of the nipple, or any other change in the way your breasts or nipples look.
 Discharge or bleeding from your nipple also signals a problem which needs to be evaluated by a physician.

-None of these warning signs prove that cancer is present, but it might be.
-If you have any of these symptoms and notice a change in your breasts, see your doctor immediately to evaluate.
+If anything abnormal is found after performing your self breast examination, or you notice a change in your breasts, see your doctor immediately to evaluate.
 If you do not have cancer, you will feel reassured.
 If you do have cancer, the earlier your doctor can begin treating it, the better your chances for cure.

 Your doctor will perform a thorough breast examination, similar to the one you do at home.
-Based on that exam, and on your medical history, your doctor may recommend further tests to determine the cause of your breast abnormalities.
+Based on that exam, and on your medical history, your doctor may recommend further tests to determine the cause of your breast abnormalities found during the exam.
 These tests include mammography, breast ultrasound, breast MRI or a biopsy.

 How can I receive palliative care?